-In 2013, he wrote the first authorised account of the life of Leo Messi, full of insight and conversations with coaches, players, teachers and his family.
+In 2013, he wrote the FIRST AND ONLY authorised account of the life of Leo Messi, full of insight and conversations with coaches, players, teachers and his family.
 The four years of his time with Pep Guardiola were analysed by Pep himself exclusively.
 The book, ‘Messi’ was shortlisted for the Football Book Award in the UK in 2014.
+Guillem has presented the last eight commercial events of Leo Messi, a collaboration that started in 2013.

-He has written or worked for The Telegraph, Marca, The Times, The Observer, Talk Sport, BBC, Cadena Ser, 442, World Soccer, Champions magazine, and many other publications in Spain, Britain and worldwide.
+He has written or worked for The Telegraph, Marca, The Times, The Observer, Talk Sport, BBC, Cadena Ser, 442, World Soccer, Champions magazine, Football Index, and many other publications in Spain, Britain and worldwide.

-Guillem has most recently interviewed the following personalities: José Mourinho, Cristiano Ronaldo, Messi, Pep Guardiola, Manuel Pellegrini, Alex Ferguson, Carles Puyol, Eddie Howe, Juan Mata, Héctor Bellerín, Mikel Arteta, Wayne Rooney, Steven Gerrard, Rafa Benítez, Samuel Etoo, David Villa, David Beckham, Raul, Xavi, Iniesta, Van Nistelrooy, Robben, Frank Lampard, Thierry Henry, Jamie Carragher, Kenny Dalglish, Fernando Torres, Mikel Arteta, Frank Rijkaard, Gianluca Vialli, David Moyes, Xabi Alonso, Harry Redknapp, Mark Hughes, Alex McLeish, Roy Hodgson, Gilberto Silva, Steve McClaren, Alan Curbishley, Nico Kranjcar, plus a host of other influential figures in the game.
+Guillem has most recently interviewed the following personalities: Leo Messi, José Mourinho, Cristiano Ronaldo, Pep Guardiola, Alex Ferguson, Carles Puyol, Gareth Bale, Eddie Howe, Juan Mata, Héctor Bellerín, Mikel Arteta, Wayne Rooney, Steven Gerrard, Rafa Benítez, Samuel Etoo, David Villa, David Beckham, Raul, Xavi, Iniesta, Van Nistelrooy, Robben, Frank Lampard, Thierry Henry, Jamie Carragher, Kenny Dalglish, Fernando Torres, Mikel Arteta, Frank Rijkaard, Gianluca Vialli, David Moyes, Xabi Alonso, Harry Redknapp, Mark Hughes, Gareth Southgate, Gary Neville, Roy Hodgson, plus a host of other influential figures in the game.

 He completed his journalism course at the Universitat Autònoma de Bellaterra (Barcelona) in the summer of 1991.
 Thereafter, he moved to Liverpool where he worked as a correspondent on the oldest newspaper in Europe, Diari de Barcelona, and the magazines Lecturas and Cambio 16.